intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow.md

 model.fit(train_ds, epochs=3, validation_data=val_ds, num_processes=2)
 ```

 Note that, different from the conventions in PyTorch, the effective batch size will not change in TensorFlow multi-instance training, which means it is still the batch size you specify in your dataset.
-This is because TensorFlow's `MultiWorkerMirroredStrategy` will try to split the batch into multiple sub-batches for different workers to lift the burden from user.
+This is because TensorFlow's `MultiWorkerMirroredStrategy` will try to split the batch into multiple sub-batches for different workers.
 We chose this behavior to match the semantics of TensorFlow distributed training.

 When you do want to increase your effective batch_size, you can do so by directly changing it in your dataset definition and you may also want to gradually increase the learning rate linearly to the batch_size, as described in the [Facebook paper](https://arxiv.org/abs/1706.02677).